ronaldzgithub/VPIN-1/README.md

 Volume Synchronized Probability of Informed Trading

 ## Introduction
--  The VPIN method intends to measure the probability of market informed transaction; as a predictive sign of the market liquidity risk.
+-  The VPIN method intends to measure the probability of market informed transaction.
+-  Although VPIN method is viewed for the HFT environment.
+But the result suggests that certain VPIN model with Linear Regression provides proxies for adverse selection risk

-## Basic info
+## Info
 - Version - Written in Python 3.7.3
 - Keywords
   - VPIN